Two aggressive dogs barking through a metal fence.

 Who Is Liable for a Dog Bite?

 In most cases, the dog’s owner is legally responsible for the bite.
 Even with Maine’s strict liability law, evidence is essential to prove your case and protect your right to compensation.
-At Lowry & Associates, we focus on gathering strong evidence, such as:
+At Lowry Law, we focus on gathering strong evidence, such as:

 Maine also follows a modified comparative fault rule, which means the insurance company may try to argue you were partly responsible for the attack (by provoking the dog, ignoring posted warnings, etc.).
 Generally, if you’re found to be 50% or more at fault, you may lose your right to compensation.